-The site located at 132-136 Dingens St., Buffalo, NY, is being investigated and remediated by 132 Dingens St, LLC as a volunteer under the Brownfields Cleanup Program (BCP).
-This Quality Assurance Project Plan (QAPP) is prepared as a part of the Work Plan (WP) for the Remedial Investigation (RI) and Interim Remedial Measure (IRM) at this site, and provides specific methods and quality assurance procedures to be followed for the sampling and analysis of environmental media at the site.
+The Site located at 73-79 W. Huron St., Buffalo, NY, is being investigated and remediated by Hurondel I, Inc. under the Brownfields Cleanup Program (BCP).
+This Quality Assurance Project Plan (QAPP) is prepared as part of the Work Plan (WP) for Site Investigation (SI) and Interim Remedial Measure (IRM) at this Site, and provides specific methods and quality assurance procedures to be followed for the sampling and analysis of environmental media at the site.